Mosquitos

 Photo: R. Connelly, PhD, Univ. of FL/IFAS, FL Medical Entomology Lab

 Mosquitoes are irritating pests and many species transmit human and animal viruses and other diseases.
 They are attracted by the carbon dioxide we produce when we breathe.
 Avoiding mosquitoes, using effective repellents and clothing, cleaning up standing water and reporting heavy infestations are the best things you can do in Palm Beach County.
+Use care when entering or leaving your home during mosquito season because they often rest in shaded areas or dense vegetation near the doors.

 If you are seeing heavy mosquito activity in your neighborhood, be sure to report it to Palm Beach County Mosquito Control Division to help them plan their treatment strategies (use the link directly below).